iamwebwiz/slack-invite/readme.md

 - Create a new file (.env) by using the `touch .env` command and copy the contents of **.env.example** to it, or you can copy the contents directly from the command line using `copy .env.example .env` (Command Prompt on Windows) or `cp .env.example .env` (Linux/UNIX Terminals).

-- Modify the contents of the **.env** file by adding the following lines anywhere you feel like, preferrably go to the last line of the file:
+- Modify the contents of the **.env** file by adding the following lines anywhere you feel like (you can also copy these variables from the `.env.example` file), preferrably go to the last line of the file:

 ```bash
 SLACK_TEAM_NAME="YOUR SLACK TEAM NAME"